OrionSkywalker/LiteSensorPrivacyPolicy/README.md

 # LiteSensorPrivacyPolicy
 LiteSensor Privacy Policy
-* LiteSensor does not disclose or collect any data outside what may occur during the delivery of included Google ads.
+* LiteSensor does not collect any data from users.
 * For any questions, concerns, or issues please submit an issue to this repo.